munificent/game-programming-patterns/book/observer.markdown

 <aside name="emergent">

-I've worked with programs that treated observers like the One True Religion and figuring out why something working was about as fun as figuring out why a string of Christmas lights won't come on, except instead of a string of them, it was a four-dimensional cyclic graph.
-And each light could spontaneously unplug itself.
+I've worked with programs that treated observers like the One True Religion and figuring out why something wasn't working was about as fun as figuring out why a balled-up string of Christmas lights won't come on, except instead of a single string of them, it was a branching graph of wires full of lights that can spontaneously unplug each other.

 </aside>

 There is no perfect solution here.
 There are real valid reasons to not want to statically staple pieces of your codebase to each other.
 Maintaining tightly coupled code sucks: it makes it impossible to reason about parts of the program in isolation.
 And, when the game gets too big to fit in your head, you *need* to be able to reason about it locally.
-But replacing that coupling with something more dynamic does mean globally reasoning about your program is harder.
+But replacing that coupling with something more dynamic does mean *globally* reasoning about your program is harder.

 Don't cry yourself to sleep though.
 The trick with this is to use it where it helps and avoid it where it doesn't.
 Here's a simple guideline: *if the subject can't do its own work without having an observer, don't use this pattern*.